nhsconnect/Events-Management/pages/messages/messages/allergies_and_adverse_reactions.md

 ## Event Message Content

-The `Allergies and Adverse Reactions` event message represents .................
+The `Allergies and Adverse Reactions` event message represents a single allergy or adverse reaction finding for a patient and relevant supporting information.

-All "Allergies and Adverse Reactions" event messages that are published to the NEMS **MUST** be created inline with guidance and requirements specified on this page and on the [Generic Event Message Requirements](explore_genreic_event_requirements.html) page.
+All “Allergy and Adverse Reaction” event messages that are published to the NEMS MUST be created in line with guidance and requirements specified on this page and on the [Generic Event Message Requirements](https://developer.nhs.uk/apis/ems-beta/explore_generic_event_requirements.html) page.

 ## Bundle structure

 The event message will contain a mandatory `MessageHeader` resource as the first element within the event message bundle as per FHIR messaging requirements.
-The MessageHeader resource references a `Immunization` resource as the focus of the event message.
-The `Immunization` represents the vaccination that was given or not given to the patient.
+The `MessageHeader` resource references an `AllergyIntolerance` resource as the focus of the event message.
+The `AllergyIntolerance` represents the allergy or adverse reaction finding that was recoded.

 The diagram below shows the referencing between FHIR resources within the event message bundle:

 <div style="text-align:center; margin-bottom:20px" >
 	<a href="images/messages/vaccinations_1.png" target="_blank"><img src="images/messages/vaccinations_1.png"></a>